shadabahmed/logstasher/README.md

     end

 ## Versions
-All versions require Rails 3.0.x and higher and Ruby 1.9.2+
+All versions require Rails 3.0.x and higher and Ruby 1.9.2+.
+Tested on Rails 4 and Ruby 2.0

 ## Development
  - Run tests - `rake`